 Bart Breen highlights some of the identifying traits of churches that are healthy and toxic.
 While his definitions cannot be viewed as a definitive guide, they provide us with markers that can be great discussion starters.

-2. A healthy church identifies congregant’s gifts and equips and frees them to function.
-Toxic churches place people in positions without regard to gifting because the task is more important to forwarding the goals of the organization regardless of its form.
+2. Healthy churches identify congregant’s gifts and equip and free them to function.
+Toxic churches place people in positions without regard to gifting.
+This is done because the task is more important to forwarding the goals of the organization regardless of its form.

 3. A healthy church has a strong percentage of its people involved in ministry outside their doors, while a toxic church worries primarily about internal appearances and functions.

-4. A healthy Church sees people as vital like organs within a body.
+4. Healthy churches see people as vital like organs within a body.
 A toxic church sees individuals as expendable and sacrifices them when necessary to promote the needs of the organization.

 5. Healthy Churches promote healthy relationships between all in fellowship, including congregants and leaders, even where there are positions and hierarchy.
-Toxic churches focus on hierarchy, one way accountability and place leaders on pedestals where they cannot be criticized or challenged without those doing so being ostracized regardless of the legitimacy of their concerns.
+Toxic churches focus on hierarchy and one way accountability.
+They place leaders on pedestals where they cannot be criticized or challenged without those doing so being ostracized regardless of the legitimacy of their concerns.

 6. Healthy Churches focus upon what draws people closer to God personally and to one another to grow in spiritual maturity and freedom.
 Toxic Churches tend to focus more upon what ties people to the institution and makes them dependent upon the organization and less likely to leave.

 7. Toxic church leadership operates from the position, implied or openly stated that leadership’s character, abilities or knowledge makes them “special” to where their leadership decisions descend to their followers through them from God.
-Healthy Church leadership, even where this exists in hierarchical organizations, recognizes that the position or functioning within the body of Christ to lead is ultimately one of service and requires a willingness to submit and listen to the responses of others regardless of organizational position and delegated authority.
+Healthy Church leadership, even where this exists in hierarchical organizations, recognizes that the position or functioning within the body of Christ to lead is ultimately one of service.
+They recognize their position requires a willingness to submit and listen to the responses of others.
+This is regardless of organizational position and delegated authority.
 Efficiency does not justify the nullifying of the priesthood of all believers.

 8. Toxic Churches focus on punishing and pushing others away in order to maintain “purity.”
 Healthy Churches focus on restoring and bringing others in, in order to extend the Love of God and with one another.

-9. Healthy Churches know how to work to meet collective goals and also when to rest while not fearing that the God who implemented the Sabbath practice and principle is now impatiently fuming over any momentary inactivity and time for restoration.
-Toxic Churches demand incessant service from staff and core volunteers, sanctify it as God’s due and then make nowhere near the same effort to minister to the fallen after they have burned out and their service is no longer available, instead seeking to find the next person “called” to replace them.
+9. Healthy Churches know how to work to meet collective goals.
+They also know when to rest while not fearing that the God who implemented the Sabbath is now impatiently fuming over any momentary inactivity and time for restoration.
+Toxic Churches demand incessant service from staff and core volunteers, sanctify it as God’s due and then make nowhere near the same effort to minister to the fallen.
+This occurs after they have burned out and their service is no longer available, instead seeking to find the next person “called” to replace them.

 10. Healthy churches have open doors and welcome people regardless of where they are in their lives.
-People who enter their circles are loved first and accepted with a view to building relationships before seeking to correct or change things in their lives and even then, their acceptance is not contingent on how well or quickly they change or grow.
-Toxic churches have doors guarded by gatekeepers who seek to identify people coming in by categories and labels, and on that basis determine if they are welcome, or what they must do before they can be accepted.
+People who enter their circles are loved first and accepted with a view to building relationships before seeking to correct or change things in their lives.
+Even then, their acceptance is not contingent on how well or quickly they change or grow.
+Toxic churches have doors guarded by gatekeepers who seek to identify people coming in by categories and labels.
+On that basis they determine if they are welcome, or what they must do before they can be accepted.
 3

 Healthy Christians do not intentionally highlight the shortcomings and failures of their fellow believers.
 When Jesus reigns supreme in our hearts, we don’t go around looking for problems in the church or in other people’s lives.
 But sometimes the problems are so obvious they cannot be ignored.
 How do we deal with conflict in the church–individually and corporately?
 How do we as a church remain healthy and strong?
 What happens when a church becomes sick?
 Even, toxic?